jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - Serialization of "groups" of rules (e.g. store the pattern boards, with their mappings, and reference from rules)
+  -
   - Verify rules!
+  - Highlander/Sector/Color rules!
   -
   - Performance wins:
     - (!)
 OMG keep the rule that we "branched" from, and see if it directly solves the next one (with a single feature added)